How do you use the word magari in Italian? What does it mean? How do you pronounce it?

 Maybe you could take the dog to the playground.

 However, magari also means I wish or if only.
 So it can be used as an exclamation for something you are longing for.
-It can be used on its own and also to introduce a complement.
+It can be used alone and also to introduce another element.
 The intonation is also different.

-Magari comes from the Greek word makários, meaning “blessed, happy”.
+Magari comes from the Greek word makários, which means “blessed, happy”.

 Vorresti possedere un’auto da corsa? – Magari!

-Would you like to own a race car? – If only!
+Would you like to own a racing car? – If only!

 Magari piovesse!
 La terra è arida.